5 Simple Lifestyle Changes To Avoid Dehydration

 Sipping on water at regular intervals of time throughout the day helps.
 However, gulping a large amount at once, to meet the goal of around 3 liters might not be equally beneficial.
 This also puts unnecessary pressure on your eliminatory system (renal system).
 Also, drinking water occasionally and insufficiently increases the level of sodium in your body impacting blood pressure.

-2. Dress Up According To The Weather
+2. Clothe Yourself According To The Weather

 Too cold or too hot temperatures affect the fluid levels in your body.
 In summers, the heat waves resulting in sweating are one of the common reasons why you feel thirsty often.
 Moisture loss due to dry air and frequent urination lead to dehydration during winters.

 Choose your clothing to suit the weather.
 Summers ask for lighter colors which do not absorb radiation and a fabric such as cotton, that lets your skin breathe.
 Knitted and thickly woven cloths are the best bet during winters, to stay warm and avoid the ill-effects of cold weather take over you.

 3. Avoid Diuretics Like Coffee And Alcohol